 Everyone reminds me about rsync

-Of course, “rsync” is not a replacement at all.
-First and foremost, “rsync” is not a GUI app.
+Of course, rsync is not a replacement at all.
+First and foremost, rsync is not a GUI app.
 While rsync is powerful for file synchronization and transfer, it operates in a command-line environment and lacks a graphical user interface (GUI).
-Secondly, it requires two machines connected.
+Secondly, it requires two machines to be connected.

 Creating snapshots

-The tool itself doesn’t provide any ways of creating snapshots — just because your operation system has everything for that.
-Yes, right now it means you should know what a Terminal (Mac OS X) or CMD (Windows) is.
+The tool itself doesn’t provide any way to create snapshots, simply because your operating system already has everything for that.
+Yes, right now it means you should know what a Terminal (macOS) or CMD (Windows) is.
 If you use Linux, I don’t need to explain it to you.

 The app recognizes the format automatically.